 Author: Dr. Theo Notteboom

 Breakbulk is general cargo, loaded into a ship or transport mode as individual or bundled pieces.
-Containerization has undermined many segments in the traditional break bulk market, which has become highly specialized with custom vessels, terminals, and warehousing facilities.
+Containerization has transformed many segments in the traditional break bulk market, which has become highly specialized with custom vessels, terminals, and warehousing facilities.

 1. The Origins of the Break Bulk Market